florentnehyu/rt-aaidc-project2-multiagent/README.md

 # 📚 Multi-Agent Publication Reviewer & Recommendation System (AAIDC – Project 2)

-This project implements a multi-agent AI system that analyzes GitHub repositories and generates structured improvement suggestions for better publication quality.
+This project implements a multi-agent AI system that analyzes GitHub repositories and produces actionable recommendations for improving technical publications.
-It reviews README content, metadata, tags, structure, and missing documentation, then creates a final report with actionable recommendations.
+The system evaluates README structure, tag quality, metadata completeness, clarity of explanation, and missing documentation.

-✅ Built with LangGraph for agent orchestration
+It generates a concise reviewer-style report combining feedback from multiple specialized agents, creating a publish-ready improvement guide.

-✅ Uses multiple specialized agents
+This project was developed as part of the Ready Tensor – Agentic AI Developer Certification (Module 2) and demonstrates multi-agent collaboration, tool augmentation, human-in-the-loop validation, and structured workflow orchestration using LangGraph.

-✅ Integrates multiple tools including a GitHub reader, keyword extractor, and Google Gemini LLM
+## ✅ Key Features

-## ✅ Features
+This system goes beyond a simple text analyzer by enabling cooperation between multiple agents, each responsible for a distinct aspect of the review pipeline.

-✔ Multi-agent system with clear roles
+Every agent contributes unique insights, and the orchestrator ensures that the sequence of analysis is deterministic, explainable, and robust.

-✔ Each agent communicates and contributes to shared task ✔ Orchestrated workflow using LangGraph
+The workflow includes:

-✔ Generates:
+Automated retrieval of README content from GitHub

-Improved project title
+Keyword extraction and tag recommendation

-Better short description
+Content enhancement suggestions (title, intro, missing sections)

-Suggested tags and categories
+Final reviewer report combining all agent outputs

-Missing README sections
+Human-in-the-loop checkpoints allowing the user to approve or edit intermediate results

-Final combined reviewer report
+Error handling to safely recover from malformed URLs, missing READMEs, or API failures

-✔ Outputs saved locally for reference
+Clear logging and output persistence to the outputs/ directory

 ## ✅ System Architecture
-🧠 Agents
+Agents & Their Roles
 | Agent                      | Purpose                                             |
 | -------------------------- | --------------------------------------------------- |
 | **Repo Analyzer Agent**    | Reads GitHub repo, extracts README + file structure |